Law enforcement in Peru: 20th century

-Under Augusto B. Leguía's government, the police forces were again reorganized.
+Under Augusto B. Leguía's second government, the police forces were again reorganized.
 The Republican Guard was formally established by supreme decree on August 7, 1919, having been modelled after the French Republican Guard at the suggestion of the Peruvian Army General Gerardo Alvarez.
 The Guard Battalion's mandate was to ensure security in all government buildings, especially "the security of the Government Palace and the National Congress."

 Also modelled after a foreign unit, the Civil Guard was reorganized on the same year with the Spanish Civil Guard serving as a blueprint for the police body.
 A Spanish mission approved by King Alfonso XIII was sent to Lima with the purpose of providing full assistance in the modernization and reorganization of the police forces, working with veterans of the old Civil Guard and the remainder of what was then the National Gendarmerie.
 After arriving and having been received by the President, the mission started organizing the reform of the police forces, delivering within a month of their arrival, the documentation on January 21, 1922, having presented to President Leguía and the Minister for Police 14 bills that comprised the complete plan of reorganization of the state security forces were by then a topic of discussion in the National Congress.
 This study was approved no less than the President himself, who considered the plan proposed in the 14 projects mentioned, in order for the development of the national economy and to improve the security situation.
 As a result: